 Winner: Sustainability

 The Hütt 01 Passivhaus by Melbourne Design Studios.
-Coburg, Vic.Photography: Maitreya ChandorkarThis house generates a significant amount of its own energy on the premises, something that the judges praised as 'especially commendable given the vertical scale' of the house.
-Constructed with cross-laminated wood and other new sustainable materials, the house also features an accessible garden on the green roof.
-With an indoor area of just 78m square, the jury said the 'house exemplifies the sustainable ideal of doing more with less'.
+Coburg, Vic.Photography: Maitreya ChandorkarThis home generates a significant amount of its own energy on site, something the judges praised as 'especially commendable given the vertical scale' of the home.
+Constructed with cross-laminated timber and other new sustainable materials, the home also features an accessible green roof garden.
+With an internal area of only 78m², the jury said that the 'house exemplifies the sustainable ideal of doing more with less'.

 Winner: Apartment or Unit

-With living roofs, patios and a design that sinks into the landscape, Always is designed to slowly fade over time as your gardens grow.
-The jury praised the quality of the house's details and the celebration of the surrounding landscape.
+With living roofs, courtyards and a design that sinks into the landscape, Always is designed to slowly fade over time as your gardens grow.
+The jury praised the quality of the home's detailing and celebration of the surrounding landscape.